 Bottom line: Should you use Clever Real Estate or Redfin?

 Both Clever and Redfin offer a 1.5% listing fee — half of what traditional realtors charge.
-You could potentially save thousands when selling with either company, and both also offer benefits for buyers.
+You could save thousands when selling with either company, and both offer buyers benefits.

 However, because Redfin agents handle a much larger volume of work, you may get less hands-on attention from them than you would with a Clever agent.

-If you’re not sure which discount brokerage to choose, remember that you’re hiring an agent, not a brand.
+If you’re unsure which discount brokerage to choose, remember that you’re hiring an agent, not a brand.
 Your realtor’s local experience, knowledge of buyer and seller trends, and level of personalized service are far more important than the brand they work with.

 We recommend interviewing several agents to find the best fit.